Year 1 Spring Newsletter

 We will continue to run parent workshops during the year and if there is a specific area that would benefit you as a parent, please come and share your ideas with a member of the Year 1 team.
 Please look at the important dates on the notice board and any letters to find out about upcoming events!

-The children will be set work to do at home throughout each term which will reinforce the literacy, numeracy and topic skills that they are being taught in the classroom.
-We ask that you complete at least 4 of these activities with your child over the term.
-Spellings will be sent home on Friday for a test on Monday.
-Further homework can be found on Education City, please see me if you need the login details!
+The children will be set work to do at home throughout the year which will reinforce the literacy, numeracy and topic skills that they are being taught in the classroom.
+Please ensure children have their homework books on Friday if they want to share their work.
+Spellings will be sent home on Fridays, they do not need to come back into school!

-PE will be on Tuesdays and alternate Fridays.
+PE will be on Mondays and Wednesdays.
 Please ensure your child has a PE kit which is kept in school.
 The PE kit should be a white t-shirt, black shorts and black pumps.
 On these days, children must have earrings removed and long hair must be tied back.
 This is part of our PE policy and in line with health and safety.
 Please make sure all items of PE kit and uniform are clearly labelled with your child’s name!

-I look forward to continuing to work with your child throughout this term and keeping you updated on the fantastic things we are doing in class.
+I am looking forward to continuing the amazing work from last term.
 Again, please do not hesitate to come and see me or one of the other members of staff in Year 1 if you have any questions or concerns.